Guiwoo/about-me/README.md

 # About Me

-[] - Do I need to use same background Imgae ?
-Think later [] - When is done , need to check width and height
+[x] - Do I need to use same background Imgae ?
+Think later [x] - When is done , need to check width and height

 [x] - Personal INFO done umm Animation needed ? don'tkonw